“We all have progressive values. We need progressive action.”

 I moved to Somerville in 2003 and fell in love with the neighborhood.
 In 2016 I quit my job because it became clear that we are at an all-hands-on-deck moment for so many issues, especially climate change, health care, and criminal justice reform.
 In 2017 I spearheaded The Incorruptibles and have spent the last 3 years training people across the country in places like OK, KS, PA, CA, and here in MA to elect slates of progressives to their city council by increasing the engagement of working people.
 When more people engage, progressive policies win.

-I started a podcast on Massachusetts state politics last summer, Incorruptible Massachusetts, and those interviews helped me understand the systemic problems at the state house.
+I started a podcast on Massachusetts state politics last summer, Incorruptible Massachusetts, to investigate and expose the systemic problems at the state house.

 Criminal justice reform, health care, and averting a climate catastrophe are not “nice to haves” — we need more people at the state level who understand the urgency of these issues.
 I will fight for our rights while building the movement we need to get real change in our state.